UW Bioengineering Student Resources

 College of Engineering Student Academic Services – To explore other engineering majors or connect with the college’s leadership and diversity programs;

-Undergraduate Advising at the Gateway Center – To explore other majors outside engineering; pre-medical advising and advising for other clinical and professional degree programs
+Undergraduate Academic Affairs (UAA) Advising – To explore other majors outside engineering; pre-medical advising and advising for other clinical and professional degree programs

 The Honors Program – Honors information, program opportunities, and honors courses

 UW International Programs and Exchanges – For students seeking study abroad opportunities